sachin12msd/sachin12msd/README.md

-- 👋 Hi, I’m @sachin12msd
+- 👋 Hi, I'm @sachin12msd.

-- 👀 I’m interested in ...
-LINUX | DEVOPS|
+- 👀 I'm interested in LINUX and DEVOPS.

-- 🌱 I’m completed my ...
-B.tech
+- 🌱 I have completed my B.Tech.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm actively seeking opportunities to collaborate.

-- 📫 How to reach me ...sachin12msd@gmail.com
+- 📫 You can reach me at sachin12msd@gmail.com.

 <!---
 sachin12msd/sachin12msd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.